 5. Never exceed your own capability or comfort level.
 Allow your skill and comfort level to grow with your experience and knowledge.
 While riding a snowmobile can be exhilarating it can also be dangerous, as most any form of recreation is at speed.

 6. Do not ride alone.
 Always let someone know where you are going and when you expect to return.

 7. Most snowmobile accidents occur at night, with excess speed, and often times on frozen surfaces or with alcohol involved.
 Safe riders stay sober, avoid frozen surfaces, stay on the designated trail and do not exceed safe speeds.

-By reading and studying your Ski-Doo operator's guide and snowmobile safety guide, you will quickly and easily learn the basics of snowmobile etiquette.
-Safety is paramount in any motorized recreation sport, so be sure to follow these simple steps and every ride will be one to remember!
+By reading and studying the sled’s Operator's Guide and snowmobile safety guide you will quickly and easily learn the basics of snowmobile etiquette.
+Safety is paramount in any motorized recreation sport, be sure to follow these simple steps and every ride will be one to remember!